 - Measure temperature if you feel like you have fever.

 - Use sanitary pads or clean clothes.
+Consider buying these period pads which are completely reusable and much a safer option.

 - Better to avoid sexual contact till 1 week of SAS.